• Skip to main content

 Scones can be made in the Kitchenaid Mixer with the dough hook.

-Use Cold Butter cut into cubes.
+Use Cold Unsalted Butter cut into cubes.

 Using the pastry blender cut butter into the dry ingredients